clifford2/mailcatcher/README.md

 ```

 Here are some other examples of how to send email to MailCatcher.
 These
-examples assume you're running the server on port 2525.
-Please change the
+examples assume you're running the server on port 2525 - please change the
 port number (in the commands below, or in your config files), if you're
 using a different port.

-Additional tools for testing email submission (examples below):
+Tools for sending email messages include (examples below):

 - Tools available in the container image:
 	- Netcat